uhh-lt/AmharicHateSpeech/Data/RANLP2023/README.md

 3. with_annotators_train/test/dev.csv

-This dataset is presented with every detail of annotations by two native speakers and the curator for researchers who want to explore our dataset in detail.
+This dataset is presented with every detail of annotations by two native speakers and the curator for researchers who want to explore our dataset in more detail.

 [Exploring Amharic Hate Speech Data Collection and Classification Approaches](https://www.inf.uni-hamburg.de/en/inst/ab/lt/publications/2023-ayele-et-al-hate-ranlp.pdf)